devopsgroup-io/catapult/README.md

 Often disregarded, performance and capacity testing are a crucial component of quality assurance.
 The risks of neglecting performance and capacity testing include downtime, SEO impacts, gaps in analytics, poor user experience, and unknown ability to scale.

-With Catapult's exactly duplicated configuration, even the Test environment can accurately represent the performance potential of the Production environment.
-[ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) is a powerful tool to test request performance and concurrency - OSX includes ApacheBench out of the box, while [this StackOverflow post](http://stackoverflow.com/a/7407602/4838803) details how to get up and running on Windows.
+With Catapult's exactly duplicated configuration, even the Test environment can accurately represent the performance and capacity potential of the Production environment.
+[ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) is a powerful tool to test request performance and concurrency - macOS includes ApacheBench out of the box, while [this StackOverflow post](http://stackoverflow.com/a/7407602/4838803) details how to get up and running on Windows.

-ApacheBench enables us to perform both performance and load testing.
-Each website has it's own unique resource requirements and knowing these requirements are paramount to the performance and uptime of your website.
+ApacheBench enables us to perform both performance and capacity testing.
+Each website has it's own unique resource requirements and knowing these requirements are paramount to the performance, capacity, and uptime of your website.

-* **Performance testing
+* **Performance testing**
-  * Definition: Testing for the time it takes for a client to request a web page from the server.
+  * *Definition*: Testing for the time it takes for a client to request a web page from the server.
-  * Why: Enables us to see real-world request times for our website.
+  * *Why*: Enables us to see real-world request times for our website.
-  * How to improve: Please reference the [Performance](#performance) section and its many optimization recommendations.
+  * *How to improve*: Please reference the [Performance](#performance) section and its many optimization recommendations.

-* **Capacity testing
+* **Capacity testing**
-  * Definition: Testing many concurrent requests at a time to uncover when performance begins to degrade.
+  * *Definition*: Testing many concurrent requests at a time to uncover when performance begins to degrade.
-  * Why: Enables us to see real-world capacity limits for our website's unique resource fingerprint.
+  * *Why*: Enables us to see real-world capacity limits for our website's unique resource fingerprint.
-  * How to improve: Please reference the [Capacity](#capacity) section and its many optimization recommendations.
+  * *How to improve*: Please reference the [Capacity](#capacity) section and its many optimization recommendations.

 ## Website Concurrency Maximum ##